fweep/vim-zsh-path-completion/README.md

 appropriate, this will try to expand whatever token is there when you hit `<C-s>`.

-It also doesn't handle quotes/spaces/special characters.
+It doesn't handle quotes/spaces/special characters.
 That should be fixable.

-If a component in the middle of the path is ambiguous, it doesn't work at the moment.
+If a component in the middle of the path is ambiguous, it will discard everything after the unambiguous prefix (zsh will expand the common portion and position the cursor at the first differing character, leaving the rest of the path string intact).

 `<C-s>` only works on the end of the command line; if you move the cursor to the middle and invoke it, you won't get good results.